Do I have dyslexia?

 For quick reference, Mayo Clinic, has provided age-specific lists of indicators that a person may have some form of dyslexia.
 A few of the signs include:

 - Problems with reading

 - Difficulty spelling, especially with the sequence of letters in a word

 - Difficulty pronouncing words

-It's possible that some of the symptoms you mentioned could have other causes besides a language–based disorder.
+It's possible that some of the symptoms you mentioned could have other causes besides a language-based disorder.
 For example, you may be experiencing eye strain from reading small print.
 Are you reading in a well-lit environment?
-You also mentioned bumping into people when walking; there is some evidence people with dyslexia seem slightly clumsier than others, but clumsiness is not considered to be a symptom of dyslexia.
-Additionally, your handwriting in preschool sounds pretty common among kids in that age group; many children write letters incorrectly when first learning the alphabet.
-Dyslexia cannot be tested for until the second grade or later, so your handwriting in preschool may not be a reliable indicator of a language–based disorder.
+Vision changes and difficulties aren't usually associated with dyslexia.
+You also mentioned bumping into people when walking; there is some evidence people with dyslexia seem slightly clumsier than others, but clumsiness isn't considered to be a symptom.
+Clumsiness is, however, a key characteristic of dyspraxia (also called developmental coordination disorder), which is often conflated with dyslexia, even in the literature!
+Additionally, your handwriting in preschool can be pretty common among kids in that age group; many children write letters incorrectly when first learning the alphabet so your handwriting in preschool may not be a reliable indicator of a language-based disorder.

 If you're still concerned about having a language-based learning disability, one option is to get tested by a trained specialist, usually a speech-language pathologist or a psychologist.
 Other providers, such as audiologists and neurologists, may be consulted to ensure that another problem isn’t at the root of your difficulties with speech, writing, and reading.
 You may also want to visit an ophthalmologist (an eye doctor) for your reading struggles, which may or may not be related to dyslexia.
 If you're a college student, your school likely has a disability services office you can visit to learn more and explore any possible accommodations.
 Otherwise, you could ask your health care provider for resources and referrals.